 All medical schools in France will require proof of B2 (i.e., intermediate) French language proficiency for admission requirements.
 These can be fulfilled by passing DELF, DALF, TCF, or any other accepted equivalent.

-2. Enter Your First Cycle, First Year of Medical Studies
+Step 2.
+Enter the First Cycle, the First Year of Medical Studies

 Unlike in other countries around the world, high school students in France can jump straight to medical school.
 That is the first step toward becoming a doctor in France.
 This is called PCEM 1, and there are no limits to how many students can enroll in this particular course.
 As long as you submit your baccalaureate degree (or equivalent), your French language proficiency test, and other admission requirements, you can enroll.

-PCEM 1 students will learn the basics of many of medicine’s core disciplines such as physics, chemistry, biology, and more.
-Medical schools are also required by law to teach other related courses like epistemology, psychology, ethics, foreign languages, and philosophy.
+PCEM 1 students will learn the basics of medicine’s core disciplines such as physics, chemistry, biology, and more.
+Medical schools in France are also required by law to teach other related courses like epistemology, psychology, ethics, foreign languages, and philosophy.

 PCEM 1 is the starting course not only for medical students, but for dentistry, midwifery, and pharmacy students as well.
 By the second semester of your first year, you will be choosing courses specializing in any of the four disciplines.

 While anyone can enter medical school, not everyone will be fortunate enough to continue past the first year.
 This is because the second year is limited by a numerus clausus, which allows only the top 15-20% of all first-year students in.
-Students will be deemed eligible by a test called PACES (Premiere Annee Commune aux Etudes de Sante), a highly competitive and rank-based exam you will take by the end of your first year.
+Students will be deemed eligible by a test called PACES (Premiere Annee Commune aux Etudes de Sante), a highly competitive and rank-based exam taken by the end of the first year.

-According to a recent article written by Campus France, around 15000 slots were available for second-year students in 2019.
-There were 9,314 open spots for medicine, 1,320 for dentistry, 1,033 for midwifery, and 3,261 for pharmacy.
-As there are thousands and thousands of students who enroll in PCEM 1 each year, you can understand just how important it is to study well and obtain good grades during your first year to stand out among the rest.
+As thousands and thousands of students enroll in PCEM 1 each year, you can understand just how important it is to study well and obtain good grades during your first year to stand out among the rest.

 After that’s been completed, you continue your general training from PCEM 1.
 Now that you’ve chosen your desired track, your lessons will be more specialized and more advanced.
 By the end of PCEM 2, you will receive a diploma in general medicine.